What can we help you with?

 Are all children from a family required to enroll?

 We are eager to work with families who are committed to Christian education in principle.
 If parents believe in the importance of a Christ-centered education, they will want that for all of their children.
 In most cases all children are expected to be enrolled.
 We wish to have a well-balanced student population.
 Sometimes parents look to Christian schools to provide for one of their children who have special needs.
 Although we welcome these children, we do not wish to become a school exclusively for learning disabled children or those with discipline problems.
 Exceptions are made on a case by case basis where it is clearly in the interests of the individual child, or for a junior or senior high student who is opposed to attending.
 Students in grades 7 -12 need to sign our Student's Pledge.

 Do you offer transportation?

-NEW for 2018 – 19.
-We are offering transportation between Calgary and Airdrie.
+We are offer transportation between Calgary and Airdrie.
 The cost is $50 per month for each student in grades 1 – 12.
 More details are available at the office.
 Airdrie families transport their own children and many of them carpool.

 What qualifications do your teachers have?

 All of our teachers are born-again Christians who subscribe wholeheartedly to our Statement of Faith and live out their Christian commitment in an exemplary manner.
 They must have provincial certification and a Bachelor of Education degree.
 We seek to employ teachers who also have Bible college training, advanced degrees, and previous teaching experience.
 So far, the Lord has been very faithful in providing us with exceptionally qualified and skilled staff!